Qualtrics International Inc. (XM) Reveals an Earnings Mystery

 XM’s Market Performance

-The simple moving average for the period of the last 20 days is -15.80% for XM stocks with a simple moving average of -15.80% for the last 200 days.
+The volatility ratio for the week stands at 7.11% while the volatility levels for the past 30 days are set at 7.53% for Qualtrics International Inc..
+The simple moving average for the period of the last 20 days is -20.52% for XM stocks with a simple moving average of -20.26% for the last 200 days.

 Analysts’ Opinion of XM